loopback00/EasyText/README.md

 #### live demo website http://49.232.199.229:300/

+In demo website, the llm chosed is Deepseek, due to it price.

 We will show the features of EasyText through a demo video.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/aJpaQB-ylks/0.jpg)](https://youtu.be/JawQWmqrZVw?si=6FZ1qRGjfgHTvUTl)